-Hypothetical example inspired by: GBA Beetaloo drawdown estimates in Cambrian Limestone Aquifer (GBA 2021).
+Hypothetical example inspired by: GBA Beetaloo drawdown estimates in Cambrian Limestone Aquifer.
+(GBA 2021).

-5. Range of QoI = Knowledge = Observations
+Range of QoI = Knowledge = Observations

-Consider a high-profile mine development close to a wetland system that is listed as a matter of national environmental significance.
+Consider a high profile mine development close to a wetland system with international ecological significance.
 In this setting, it is of utmost importance that the model results can withstand a high level of public scrutiny and that the uncertainty analysis can be shown to have estimated a wide range of model predictions, consistent with the current system understanding and honouring all relevant information.

-Hypothetical example inspired by: Majority of coal mining and coal seam gas development referred to the IESC for advice.
+Hypothetical example inspired by: majority of coal mining and coal seam gas development referred to IESC for advice.
 These developments are typically heavily scrutinised and the opportunity for trade-offs between the range of QoI, knowledge and observations is limited.
 An example of finding a balance between these three components can be found in Mather et al. (2022), in the context of constraining the response of continental-scale groundwater flow for climate change.

-These examples illustrate that different trade-offs are possible.
+The examples above illustrate that different trade-offs are possible.
 The list of examples is not exhaustive; there are more examples and combinations possible.
-Justifying these trade-offs typically requires being able to demonstrate which model aspects are important for the QoI or that model choices are conservative and will overestimate the impact on the QoI.
-This is discussed in more detail in boxes 4 and 5 on conservative assumptions and sensitivity analysis respectively.
+Justifying these trade-offs typically requires being able to demonstrate which model aspects are important for the quantity of interest or that model choices are conservative and will overestimate the impact on the quantity of interest.
+This is discussed in more detail in the break-out boxes 4 and 5 on conservative assumptions and sensitivity analysis respectively.

-As pointed out earlier, groundwater modelling should be considered more as a verb (the action of undertaking an iterative process of investigation), rather than simply as a noun (a deliverable).
-The emphasis on the different components in a trade-off is therefore not static and can change throughout the life of the project.
-In the initial stage of a project, the emphasis can be on screening models to prioritise areas for further investigation, then during characterisation the focus can be on matching field data and refining system knowledge, while later, when more data is available, the focus can be on predicting the range and honouring observations.
+As pointed out earlier, groundwater modelling should be considered more as a verb describing an iterative process of investigation, rather than simply as a noun describing a deliverable.
+The emphasis on the different components in the trade-offs are therefore not static and can change throughout the life of the project.
+In the initial stage of a project, the emphasis can be on screening models to prioritise areas for further investigation, then during characterisation the focus can be on matching field data and refining system knowledge, while later, when more data is available, the focus can be more predicting the range and honouring observations.

-The examples also highlight that the trade-offs cannot be easily codified (see Box 2 on confidence classification); they require an open and transparent discussion early in the modelling process.
+The examples also highlight that the trade-offs cannot be easily codified (see break-out box 2 on confidence classification;), they require an open and transparent discussion early in the modelling process.
 The trade-offs made at this stage will affect many of the other components of groundwater modelling and uncertainty analysis, as well as the time, budget and computational resources, which are discussed in the next section.